afollestad/material-dialogs/README.md

         .show();
 ```

 Where `custom_view.xml` contains a LinearLayout of TextViews, an EditText, and a CheckBox.
-No padding
-is used on the top, bottom, left, or right of the root view, that's all stock to the dialog.
-Note that
+You'll see in
+the sample project that you don't need to add padding to the left or right of your custom view, the dialog
-your custom view's top and bottom margins will be overrided; if your custom view is a ViewGroup (e.g.
+already does that; you only need padding on the top and bottom.
+Note that your custom view's top and bottom
+margins will be overrided; if your custom view is a ViewGroup (e.g. a LinearLayout or RelativeLayout),
-a LinearLayout or RelativeLayout), then the first and last child's top and bottom will be overided.
+then the first and last child's top and bottom will be overided.

 `MaterialDialog` inserts your view into a `ScrollView` and displays a divider above the action buttons,
 so don't wrap your custom view in a scroll view and don't worry about it being too long or needing a divider.